 September 1996, the Indiana environmental community lost a member who was said to have all of his ten fingers and ten toes plugging systemic cracks threatening to destroy foundation - the forest and field communities Bob Klawitter protected.
 At the time, I was a senior in college co-directing the Student Environmental Action Coalition on the Indiana University Bloomington campus, where Bob taught English in the 1960's.

 Kathy briefly informed me of the wreck, we exchanged our love and ended the call.
 While on his way to our meeting in Bloomington from their homestead in Orange County, Bob's vehicle was struck head on at full speed by a pick-up truck driving south in the passing lane of northbound Indiana Highway 37.
 Bob entered the lane to pass a truck and trailer.
-He would have looked behind him before entering, not ahead.

 Bob's academic career was cut short in large part due to his engagement in the 1960's war resistance movement.
 After attending the first Earth Day in 1970, Bob retreated from political engagement and settled into the 80 acres of Orange County with Kathy.
-Bob and Kathy's retreat from engagement ended in 1985 when their neighbors asked for assistance protecting the Hoosier National Forest from exploitation.
+Bob and Kathy's retreat ended in 1985 when their neighbors asked for assistance protecting the Hoosier National Forest from exploitation.
 Soon after, Bob would help stop an $80 million dollar recreation complex on the Tillery Hill Peninsula, Patoka Lake.
 (Eternal Vigilance: Nine Tales of Environmental Heroism in Indiana by Steven Higgs - link)